OpenLiberty/liberty-language-server/README.md

 ## Minimum version recommendations for the Liberty Maven and Gradle plug-ins

+It is recommended you always use the latest available version of the [Liberty Maven Plug-in](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plug-in](https://github.com/OpenLiberty/ci.gradle).
+Please refer to the release notes for the latest version available for Liberty Maven Plug-in [here](https://github.com/OpenLiberty/ci.maven/releases) and Liberty Gradle Plug-in [here](https://github.com/OpenLiberty/ci.gradle/releases).

-A minimum version of the Liberty Maven Plug-in 3.7.1 or Liberty Gradle Plug-in 3.5.1 is recommended.
+The minimum version recommended is **3.11.4** for Liberty Maven Plug-in and **3.9.4** for Liberty Gradle Plug-in.

+If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing.
+As of version 2.3.1 of the Liberty Config Language Server, a default schema that is based on Liberty 25.0.0.6 is used when a schema cannot be generated.

+### Schema and Feature Validation
 If the [Liberty Maven Plug-in](https://github.com/OpenLiberty/ci.maven) or [Liberty Gradle Plug-in](https://github.com/OpenLiberty/ci.gradle) is configured with the Liberty project, the Liberty Config Language Server automatically generates a schema file based on the Liberty runtime and version.
 This schema file provides relevant information about the supported `server.xml` elements and Liberty features.
 If an earlier version of either plug-in is used, the schema file is not regenerated when additional features are installed.
 This limitation might result in a lack of hover, completion, or diagnostic support for elements related to those newly installed features.

-If you are using dev mode for containers, a minimum version of the Liberty Maven Plug-in 3.7 or Liberty Gradle Plug-in 3.5 is recommended.
-If an earlier version is used, the Liberty Config Language Server cannot generate a schema file for use with `server.xml` editing.
-In this case, a default schema that is based on Liberty 23.0.0.9 is used instead.
+Liberty Tools prioritizes accurate and up-to-date schema and feature validation.
+While it includes periodically updated cached data, the most reliable validation occurs when you **build your project**.
+Building your project allows Liberty Tools to generate schema and feature information directly from the Liberty runtime specified in your project's configuration.
+This ensures that validation is based on the exact version of Liberty you are using, preventing issues caused by potentially outdated cached data.

+**How to build your Liberty project:**

+* **With Maven:** Navigate to your project's root directory in your terminal and run:
+    ```bash
+    mvn clean liberty:run
+    ```
+  For fast, iterative development with automatic hot deployment and on-demand testing, use dev mode:
+    ```bash
+    mvn liberty:dev
+    ```
+  Refer [Goals](https://github.com/OpenLiberty/ci.maven?tab=readme-ov-file#goals) for more details
+* **With Gradle:** Navigate to your project's root directory in your terminal and run:
+    ```bash
+    ./gradlew libertyRun
+    ```
+  For fast, iterative development with automatic hot deployment and on-demand testing, use dev mode:
+    ```bash
+    ./gradlew libertyDev
+    ```
+  Refer [Tasks](https://github.com/OpenLiberty/ci.gradle?tab=readme-ov-file#tasks) for more details

+For the most accurate validation, always ensure your project has been successfully built.
 ## Contributing
 See the [DEVELOPING](./DEVELOPING.md) and [CONTRIBUTING](./CONTRIBUTING.md) documents for more details.
 ## License